DOGE-network/cali_doge/src/app/departments/posts/0500_governors_office.md

 ### Major Funding Codes and Sources

-The Governor's Office receives funding from various sources, each designated by specific codes in the state budget:
+The Governor's Office receives funding from various sources, each designated by specific budgetCodes in the state budget:

 #### Program Codes
 - **0210 - Governor's Office**: Primary executive office of the state